imwithsam/topics/1-mimi-rose-qa.md

-Q & A with Mimi and Rose
+Q & A with Bret and Rose

 ----- Who we are: Students at Turing School (structure of the school, types of people coming in, jobs afterwards, Jeff Casimir)